-59. How many times have one or more people done the following things to you in the last 12 months?
+59. How many times have one or more people done the following things to you in the last 12 months?76

-A an Mana Duafan Nat

-&lt;sup>76 Originally NIU Survey, modified by members.

-Answer Question 60-61 ONLY if your response in Question 59 is "1 Time", "2-3 Times", or "4 or More Times" to any of the items asked about.
-If your response is "None" or "Prefer Not to Respond" by reported other sexual misconduct in sections VI to VII, SKIP to Question 72.
-Otherwise, SKIP to Question 89.
-U

-- 60. Where did this happen?

-- \\\\ On campus, in an academic building (classroom, library, etc.)

-- \\\\ On campus, in a nonacademic, nonresidential building or some other location (examples include athletic arenas, theatre and arts centers)

-- \\\\ On campus, in a dormitory or other campus housing (not a fraternity or sorority house)

-- \\\\ In a fraternity or sorority house

-- \\\\ Study abroad, study away, or other off-campus study program

-- \\\\ Off-campus internship

-- \\\\ Off campus, at an apartment, restaurant, bar, or another location

-- \\\\ Electronically

-- Prefer not to respond

-- \\\\ Other (PLEASE SPECIFY) \\\\\77

-It can often be helpful to campus staff to understand more about where unwanted sexual contact occurs.
-A number of measures have been developed to assess this.

-- 61. Are you willing to answer some additional questions about this situation, or would you like to skip to the next section of the survey? - \\\\ Yes, I am willing to answer additional questions about this situation. - \\\\ No, I am NOT willing to answer additional questions about this situation.

-Answer Questions 62-71 ONLY if your response to Question 61 is "Yes".
-If your response is "No", SKIP to Question 72.

-You indicated that you experienced at least one situation in which someone caused you harm.
-Now think about which ONE SITUATION had the greatest effect on you and answer the following questions.

-62. Were the following tactics used by the other person(s) during the events you reported on the prior screen?

-Yes No Prefer Not to Respond a.
+None 1 time 2-3 times 4 or More Times Prefer Not to Respond a.
+Someone fondled, kissed, or rubbed up against the private areas of my body without my consent. b.
+Someone removed some of my clothes without my consent (but did not attempt sexual penetration). c.
+Someone orally or anally penetrated me or made me orally or anally penetrate them without my consent. d.
+Someone put their penis, fingers, or other objects into my vagina and/or butt without my consent. e.
+Someone forced me to put my penis, fingers, or other objects into their vagina and/or butt without my consent. f.
+Someone attempted to engage in nonconsensual sexual contact with me (including oral, anal, or vaginal penetration) even though they were not successful.

+Answer Question 60-61 ONLY if your response in Question 59 is "1 Times" to any of the items asked about.
+If your response is "None" or "Proother sexual misconduct in sections VI to VII, SKIP to Question 72.
+Oth efer Not to Respond" b ut reported 60 Where did this happen?
+On campus, in an academic building (classroom, library, etc.) On campus, in a nonacademic, nonresidential building or some of athletic arenas, theatre and arts centers) On campus, in a dormitory or other campus housing (not a frater line a fraternity or sorority house Study abroad, study away, or other off-campus study program Off-campus internship Off campus, at an apartment, restaurant, bar, or another location Electronically Prefer not to respond Other (PLEASE SPECIFY) nity or sorc s include an often be helpful to campus staff to understand more about where observed to describe the surface of measures have been developed to assess this. unwanted sexual cont act occurs.
+A 61 Are you willing to answer some additional questions about this situat next section of the survey?
+Yes, I am willing to answer additional questions about this situati No, I am NOT willing to answer additional questions about this situati on. ld you like t to skip to the Answer Questions 62-71 ONLY if your response to Question If your response is "No", SKIP to Question s "Yes". u indicated that you experienced at least one situation in which som out which ONE SITUATION had the greatest effect on you and answer - 62 Were the following tactics used by the other person(s) during the screen $\protect{?}^{79}$ events you reported on the prior Yes No Prefer Not to Respond a.
 The other person told lies, threatened to end the relationship or friendship, threatened to spread rumors about me, made promises I knew were untrue, or continually verbally pressured me after I said I didn't want to. b.
 The other person showed displeasure, criticized my sexuality or attractiveness, got angry but did not use physical force, after I said I didn't want to. c.
 The other person took advantage of me when I was unable to give consent. d.
-Threatened to physically harm me or someone close to me. e.
-The other person used force, for example held me down with their body weight, pinned my arms, or had a weapon. f.
-The other person told lies, threatened to end the relationship or friendship, threatened to spread rumors about me, made promises I knew were untrue, or continually verbally pressured me after I said I didn't want to.
+Threatened to physically harm me or someone close to me. • e.
+The other person used force, for example held me down with their body weight, pinned my arms, or had a weapon.

-Originally NIU survey, modified by members.

-&lt;sup>78 Some language for this question provided by Kathryn Kiefer, College Consortium Coordinator, N.H.
-Dept. of Justice - Office of the Attorney General.
+Originally NIU survey.
+Some language for this question provided by Kathryn Kiefer, College Consortium Coordinator, N.H.
+Dept. of Justice - Office of the Attorney